lukelarsen/assemble-modals/README.md

 ```

 ##### Modal z-index
 This component makes use of the [postcss-constants] plugin to set the z-index. [postcss-constants] is included with [Assemble Core] so you are good to go.
 This helps keep all our z-index values in one place.
-Do get this working you will need to:
+To get this working you will need to:
 1- Create a 'constants.js' file and add this to it
 ```js
 module.exports = {